Church of Scotland, Langholm Parish Church

 The Mission Hall in the foreground, next to the suspension footbridge

-The minister was Rev James Buchanan, born in Airdrie, Lanarkshire to a coal pithead labourer.
+The minister in 1915 was Rev James Buchanan, born in Airdrie, Lanarkshire to a coal pithead labourer.
 He was appointed in 1879 at age 35 and was originally an apprentice law clerk before joining the ministry.

 Parish choir, 1914 (LAG)